Induced current by a magnetic flux in $(1+2)-$dimensional conical spacetime in a Ho{\v{r}}ava-Lifshitz Lorentz-violating scenario: Acknowledgment

 \section{Acknowledgment}

-E.R.B.M and H.F.S.M. would like to thank Brazilian Agency Council for Scientific and Technology Development (CNPq.), under the Grants No.s 304332/2024-0 and 308046/2023-, respectively, for partial support.
+E.R.B.M. and H.F.S.M. would like to thank the Brazilian National Council for Scientific and Technological Development (CNPq) for partial financial support under Grants No. 304332/2024-0 and No. 308049/2023-3, respectively.